pippinbarr/cart253-2019/modules/core-conditionals/core-conditionals.md

 ## What is `true`?
 What is `false`?

-- In programming we talk about things that can be `true` or `false` as _conditional expressions_ and they're often kind of like maths:
+- In programming we talk about things that can be `true` or `false` as _conditional expressions_ and they're very often just maths expressions about numbers:

 `23 < 24` is `true`
 `1 + 1 === 3` is `false`